Looking at Your Site Design

 Some graphic designers use just a single landing page, so there isn’t much need for navigation.
 However, if you include more pages, it’s a good idea to provide clients with a clear and easy path to information.
 Navigation, when used effectively, increases engagement and keeps clients focused on your content, so don’t underestimate its importance.

 You are probably familiar with navigation situated at the top of the screen.
 It’s the ‘standard’ style, and visible to clients at first glance.
 But as a graphic designer, consider breaking the mold and experimenting with different styles.
 Maybe a slide-out design similar to a mobile interface?
 Or even no navigation at all?
 It’s creativity like this that makes your site and branding unique and recognizable.

 With CSS3, you no longer need plugins such as Flash to create web-based animations and interactivity.
 Animation is a good way to lead clients through your site, while highlighting important content.
 It also provides a nice visual and keeps clients engaged.

 But remember not to overdo things.
-Your site will take longer to load if you add too much animation, which will turn away some prospects.
-Furthermore, flashy effects distract the user and take the focus away from your content.
+Your site will take longer to load if you add too much animation, which will turn away some visitors.
+Furthermore, flashy effects distract the user and take the focus away from your projects and content.

 DON’T FORGET ABOUT RESPONSIVE WEB DESIGN

-Since there are so many different device displays nowadays, you need to adapt your site’s layout and contents based on the size it’s presented on.
-In fact, clients are more likely than ever to visit your site using their mobile devices.
-As such, it’s a good idea to utilize responsive web design so your site looks good anytime and anywhere.
+Since there are so many different device displays nowadays, you need to adapt your website’s layout and contents based on the size it’s presented on.
+In fact, clients are more likely than ever to visit your portfolio site using their mobile devices.
+As such, it’s a good idea to utilize responsive web design so your website looks good anytime and anywhere.

 As the saying goes, less is usually more.
-You should design your portfolio site such that it’s clean, simple and non-distracting, while making your projects and call-to-action the stars of the show.
-Ultimately, it’s about creating the best user experience possible in order to convert prospects into clients.
+You should design your portfolio site such that it’s clean, simple and non-distracting, while making your projects and call to action the stars of the show.
+Ultimately, it’s about creating the best user experience possible in order to convert visitors into clients.